Ok, here it is. Our personal comparison.

 2016 Roadtrek Zion – Dodge Promaster (21ft) vs. 2014 Sportsmobile – Mercedes Sprinter EB (22ft)

-Our first camper van was a 2001 Eurovan, we took a few roadtrip in our van, and enjoyed it, the last when I was pregnant with our son (in 2005) and we had one 5 year old Newfoundland dog and another 8 month old Newfoundland puppy.
-We loved the this van, but for the size of our family and the type of travel we like to do we decided that someday we’d like to have a larger van.
+Our first camper van was a 2001 Eurovan, we took a few roadtrips in our van, and enjoyed the expereince.
+The last trip we took was when I was pregnant with our son (in 2005) and we had one 5 year old Newfoundland dog and another 8 month old Newfoundland puppy.
+We loved the this van, but for the size of our family and the type of travel we like to do we decided it wasn’t going to work and that someday we’d like to have a larger van.
 Fast forward 10+ years our dream of van travel has come alive again…

 2016 Roadtrek Zion – Purchased new, owned for 4 months.

 Pros – Length, Layout, Colors, Turning Radius, Parking, Solar set up, Lots of electric features – also a con for us.

 Cons – Quality of Roadtrek build, Materials, Electric features that need to be repaired, Squeaky cabinetry, Low clearance and lots of delicate stuff underneath that makes you worry about driving off the paved road.